Slum: History

 Slums are often associated with the British Isles during the Victorian era, particularly in industrial towns.
 Friedrich Engels described these neighborhoods as "cattle-sheds for human beings".
 These were generally still inhabited until the 1940s, when the British government started slum clearance and built new council houses.
 There are still examples left of slum housing in the UK, but many have been removed by government initiative, redesigned and replaced with better public housing.
 In Europe, slums were common.
 By the 1920s it had become a common slang expression in England, meaning either various taverns and eating houses, "loose talk" or gypsy language, or a room with "low going-ons".
 In Life in London (1821) Pierce Egan used the word in the context of the "back slums" of Holy Lane or St Giles.
 A footnote defined slum to mean "low, unfrequent parts of the town".
 Charles Dickens used the word slum in a similar way in 1840, writing "I mean to take a great, London, back-slum kind walk tonight".
 Slum began to be used to describe bad housing soon after and was used as alternative expression for rookeries.
 In 1850 the Catholic Cardinal Wiseman described the area known as Devil's Acre in Westminster, London as follows:

-Close under the Abbey of Westminster there lie concealed labyrinths of lanes and potty and alleys and slums, nests of ignorance, vice, depravity, and crime, as well as of squalor, wretchedness, and disease; whose atmosphere is typhus, whose ventilation is cholera; in which swarms of huge and almost countless population, nominally at least, Catholic; haunts of filth, which no sewage committee can reach – dark corners, which no lighting board can brighten.
+Close under the Abbey of Westminster there lie concealed labyrinths of lanes and cottages and alleys and slums, nests of ignorance, vice, depravity, and crime, as well as of squalor, wretchedness, and disease; whose atmosphere is typhus, whose ventilation is cholera; in which swarms a huge and almost countless population, nominally at least, Catholic; haunts of filth, which no sewage committee can reach – dark corners, which no lighting board can brighten.

 This passage was widely quoted in the national press, leading to the popularization of the word slum to describe bad housing.

 A slum dwelling in Toronto, Ontario, Canada, about 1936.

 In France as in most industrialised European capitals, slums were widespread in Paris and other urban areas in the 19th century, many of which continued through first half of the 20th century.
 The first cholera epidemic of 1832 triggered a political debate, and Louis René Villermé study of various arrondissements of Paris demonstrated the differences and connection between slums, poverty and poor health.
 Melun Law first passed in 1849 and revised in 1851, followed by establishment of Paris Commission on Unhealthful Dwellings in 1852 began the social process of identifying the worst housing inside slums, but did not remove or replace slums.